Cynthia Felgate

-Cynthia Felgate (8 October 1935, Birmingham – 2 November 1991, Weedon Lois, Northamptonshire) was a British television producer, later executive producer, known for working on children's television programmes such as Play School and for creating Playbus (later Playdays) for the BBC with her own production company, Felgate Productions.
+Cynthia Felgate (8 October 1935 – 2 November 1991, was a British television producer, later executive producer.

+Biography

-She was also connected to the production of programmes such as Camberwick Green and Postman Pat.
+Felgate was born in Birmingham, England, and as a television producer she was known for working on childrens programs such as Play School for the BBC and for creating Playdays through her production company Felgate Productions and was also connected to the production of programmes such as Camberwick Green and Postman Pat.

 In 1983, she was nominated for a BAFTA for her production work on Play School.

 In 2006, a character in the BBC series Hustle was named after her.

+She died in Weedon Lois, Northamptonshire in 1991.